MiketheChap/worldwidestew/content/blog/the-beauty-of-doubt.md

 ---
 Don't be so sure.

-We prize certainty above all.
+We prize certainty above all else.
 To our fault.
 To our poverty.